archivesunleashed/aut-docs/docs/link-analysis.md

   .saveAsTextFile("links-all-rdd/")
 ```

-Note how you can add filters are added.
+Note how you can add filters.
 In this case, we add a filter which
 will result in a network graph of pages containing the phrase "apple."
 Filters
 can be applied immediately after `.keepValidPages()`.